eye4357/x_make_mermaid_x/README.md

 > "When I storyboard an operation, I want sequence, gantt, and flow—this builder gives me all of it without touching a GUI."

 ## Manifesto
 x_make_mermaid_x is my programmable Mermaid factory.
 Flowcharts, sequence diagrams, timelines—you name it.
-It outputs `.mmd` sources and can drive mermaid-cli for SVG renders so the Road to 0.20.2 reports stay visual and precise.
+It outputs `.mmd` sources and can drive mermaid-cli for SVG renders so the Road to 0.20.3 reports stay visual and precise.

-## 0.20.2 Command Sequence
+## 0.20.3 Command Sequence
-Version 0.20.2 synchronizes every storyboard with the latest Road to 0.20.2 checkpoints.
-The control room now reads the same diagrams I sketch before a deployment, keeping timing, flow, and risk exactly where I want them.
+Version 0.20.3 syncs every storyboard with the JSON-first roadmap.
+Diagram exports now note the refreshed visitor telemetry and the new board ledger so operations and documentation stay fused.

 ## Ingredients
 - Python 3.11+